-Billing for Advanced Life Support vs. Basic Life Support Services
+Advanced Life Support vs. Basic Life Support Services

 Ambulance companies may not bill for both Basic Life Support (BLS) and Advanced Life Support (ALS) services when ALS is provided.
 The provision of ALS services includes the delivery of BLS services.
-This type of billing is incorrect for those counties that have established separate fees for ALS and BLS services.

-When an ambulance is sent to the scene of an emergency and personnel provides ALS transportation services, only that service may be billed to the Medicaid Program.
+Therefore, when an ambulance is sent to the scene of an emergency and personnel provides ALS transportation services, only that service may be billed to the Medicaid Program.